1. What time does school begin and end?

 The student is to bring a note signed by his/her parents to the Falcon Time teacher.
 The note should include the date of early release, the time of pick-up and a contact number.
 The parent/guardian must come to the main office to sign his/her child out.
 Upon completion of all forms, the receptionist/secretary will contact the classroom teacher to dismiss the student.
 The student should report to the main office.
 Signing out at the end of the day should be by 2:45pm.

 5. What do I do if my child is late for school?

 If a student arrives after 8:15 a.m., he/she will have to sign-in at the main office.
 Unless a medical excuse is provided,the student will be marked tardy.
 All doctor/parents notes for attendance should be submitted to attendance.
 (Please refer to the SMS handbook for specific details.)

 6. What are the procedures for riding a different bus other than my child’s assigned bus?

 Due to the limited amount of space on buses, students should plan to travel to and from school using their assigned mode of transportation.
 In the event of an emergency, the student should bring a note from home including the student’s name,date, address, location of bus stop, bus number and a contact number.
 The note should be given to an administrator who will contact the parent/guardian for verification.
 Questions regarding bus routes should be directed to the Transportation Complex (980-2022).

 7. How do I contact my child’s teacher or request a conference with my child’s teacher?

 We encourage parents and teachers to establish communication early in the school year.
-Teachers can be reached through email which will be returned as soon as possible.
-We value your child’s instructional time and ask your consideration during class time.
+Teachers can be reached via email, which will be returned as soon as possible.
+We value your child’s instructional time and ask for your consideration during class time.
 Academic teachers’ planning periods are during the time of your child’s elective classes.

 8. What do I do when my child is absent from school?